-When regulated Ontario online poker goes live next week, PokerStars and perhaps others will continue operating offshore, for now, giving consumers access to the global market and a larger player pool.
+When regulated real money Ontario online poker goes live next week, PokerStars and perhaps others will continue operating offshore, for now, giving consumers access to the global market and a larger player pool.

 At the same time, a handful of other operators plan to jump into the segregated, regulated market from the get-go.
 The situation will create a de facto two-tiered system when it launches on Monday, April 4, at least in the short term.